Consciousness: Disorders

 Medical conditions that inhibit consciousness are considered disorders of consciousness.
 This category generally includes minimally conscious state and persistent vegetative state, but sometimes also includes the less severe locked-in syndrome and more severe chronic coma.
 Differential diagnosis of these disorders is an active area of biomedical research.
 Finally, brain death results in possible irreversible disruption of consciousness.
 While other conditions may cause a moderate deterioration (e.g., dementia and delirium) or transient interruption (e.g., grand mal and petit mal seizures) of consciousness, they are not included in this category.

 Medical experts increasingly view anosognosia as a disorder of consciousness.
-Anosognosia a Greek-derived term meaning "unawareness of disease".
+Anosognosia is a Greek-derived term meaning "unawareness of disease".
 This is a condition in which patients are disabled in some way, most commonly as a result of a stroke, but either misunderstand the nature of the problem or deny that there is anything wrong with them.
 The most frequently occurring form is seen in people who have experienced a stroke damaging the parietal lobe in the right hemisphere of the brain, giving rise to a syndrome known as hemispatial neglect, characterized by an inability to direct action or attention toward objects located to the left with respect to their bodies.
 Patients with hemispatial neglect are often paralyzed on the left side of the body, but sometimes deny being unable to move.
-When questioned about the obvious problem, the patient may avoid giving a direct answer, or may give an explanation that doesn't make sense.
+When questioned about the obvious problem, the patient may avoid giving a direct answer or an explanation that does not make sense.
 Patients with hemispatial neglect may also fail to recognize paralyzed parts of their bodies: one frequently mentioned case is of a man who repeatedly tried to throw his own paralyzed right leg out of the bed he was lying in, and when asked what he was doing, complained that somebody had put a dead leg into the bed with him.
 An even more striking type of anosognosia is Anton–Babinski syndrome, a rarely occurring condition in which patients become blind but claim to be able to see normally, and persist in this claim in spite of all evidence to the contrary.